slowjams/Demystifying-CSharp/zzCopy2.md

 > Even without the lifetime management piece, I expect to use the factory in my applications for some time to come.
 From discussions I’ve seen online, it’s quite possible that in future releases, the lifetime management functionality will be deprecated and/or removed from IHttpClientFactory, since the problem it was solving is no longer applicable.**

-## What Happen when you call Dispose on `HttpClient`
+## So What happen when you call Dispose on `HttpClient`

 Let's say you use a single static `HttpClient` to make multiple requests (different urls) then calls `Dispose`.

 What happen is the underlying `HttpMessageHandler`/`SocketsHttpHandler` is disposed. `SocketsHttpHandler` uses `HttpConnectionPoolManager` to manage `HttpConnectionPool` which contains multiple TCP connections (for different url).
-When it is disposed, all underlying TCP connections will be closed (moved to `Time_WAIT`), so you cannot re-use any more TCP connection.
-So one of recommended ways to use `HttpClient` is do not call `Dispose` on it
+When it is disposed, all underlying TCP connections will be closed (moved to `Time_WAIT`), so you cannot re-use any more TCP connection.  **So one of recommended ways to use `HttpClient` is do not call `Dispose` on it** (because the singleton `HttpClient` instance might have "cached" some existing requests for reuse, if you call Dispose, it reset all the "cache/mapping")

-## What's the difference between HttpClient's PooledConnectionLifetime and IHttpClientFactory's SetHandlerLifetime?
+## Important!
+What's the difference between SocketsHttpHandler's PooledConnectionLifetime and IHttpClientFactory's SetHandlerLifetime?

 `HttpClient`: